bonvtt123/WBAN-testing/README.md

 ## Getting started:

-**Important: Phone and sever should be on the same wifi network**
+**Important: The Smartphone and sever should be on the same wifi network**

 ### Running the sever (Python):
-1. Replace the path for prediction model and scaler with your path
+1. Replace the path for prediction model and scaler with your path.
 2. in the termial type:
 `py sever.py`
 ### Set up Fitbit Environment (JavaScript):